gmoeck/gmoeck.github.com/_posts/2011-02-25-testing-your-sproutcore-views.markdown

 The same thing then happens with triggering the mouseup event.
 And then finally, we assert that the value of the view is 'bar'.

-The key thing to notice is that even in this abbreviated sequence how many pieces of sproutcore we're touching?
+The key thing to notice is that even in this abbreviated sequence how many pieces of sproutcore are we touching?
 A lot!
 Instead of isolating our view class to do assertions on it alone, we're using the bigger portion of the stack to "unit" test our view.
 As such, this isn't really a unit test but an integration/functional test.

 So then how would i test this?